robocasa/robocasa-web/_pages/study.md

 # What Matters in Learning from Offline Human Demonstrations for Robot Manipulation

+Please see the paper and blog post for more information (links below).

 **Paper:** [link](https://arxiv.org/abs/2108.03298)

 **Blog Post:** [link](https://ai.stanford.edu/blog/robomimic/)

 ## Video Summary